isnull303/HelpDesk-Labs/Help_Desk_Operations/Remote_Support_Tool/anydesk_lab.md

 ## Steps and Screenshots

-1. On the End-User, I generated a code and shared it with the End-User.
+1. On the End-User, I generated a code and shared it with the Tech-PC.

    ![](./screenshots/Tech-PC_Code_Window.png)